infinitered/ignite/docs/Components-TextField.md

 ### `placeholder`

-The `placeholder` is an optional prop that is used to set the placeholder.
+The `placeholder` optional prop is a string that is used to set the placeholder.
 If this is not set, the `placeholderTx` prop must be present to set the placeholder.
 If both are set, the `placeholder` value will be used.

 ```tsx
 <TextField